 - High levels of manual effort to capture data and complete vendor records

-- Fragmented and incomplete vendor data that the business can’t have confidence in
+- Fragmented and incomplete vendor data leading to poor decision making

 - Difficulty tracking communication history, finding messages and escalating issues